skellis46/slipbox/two women dancing.md

 I didn't want to spend too long gawking, and yet I also sense how their dancing and indeed joy distracted me from the profound choreography of the situation.
 This is choreography of the kind in which the screen-phone ...
 Unaware they are burned and mauled (unknown to them).
 So frictionless, and clean.
 4k pristine-ness.
 Way beyond industrial modernity in which the pleasure and play of these two young people is frictionless and clean labor of our time, in 4k.
 It's not even laboriousness.
 It's monetization of pleasure and joy without them being aware of it.

-In the ABBA example the technology did not reach out and through the recording device/tech and shape my sister's dancing.
-The music did.
-The technology was not absent, nor neutral. ??
-It was a technique to enable my sister to listen to the song.

 Low friction technology (convenience, see [[how informs what and this produces culture#^aa0fb6]]) and our behavior, ways of thinking and epistemic understanding change.
 This is Postman really.
 This is the printing press.
 Bench is talking about documentation (is this accurate?).
 I'm talking about making.
 Yes, how things are made is changing.
 That's a given.
 But what things are made.
 It goes all the way back to the kinds of dancing.
 Our focus has been on how technologies influence production, post-production, and presentation.
+Opportunity here to mention key influences of screendance writing about editing, production (many from IJSD?)
 But the mode of presentation (this is where we dance now) is inevitably reaching backwards through the film-making 'workflow' into the dancing itself.
 These are dances enframed by software (more than hardware) and algorithms.
 But they are also dances of togetherness, pleasure.
 The hearth?

 They were indeed playing, and it likely clear that the technology and particularly the software was also playing them.  infinite game ... but with a brutal and less than benign heartbeat? [[Heidegger's standing reserve]].
 See p.31 of [jacobs-2021-from].
 They become standing reserve for TikTok.
 But I don't want to see it in this way.
 This is the finite game we are all playing as digital technologies predicated on the attention economy play us.